 18 Excellent Reasons To Adopt a Greyhound

 Are you looking for a laid back, gentle, clean, affectionate dog?
-Are you looking for a great apartment dog?
+Do you need a dog that’s good for apartments?

-Despite being known for racing Greyhounds are actually one of the most laid back breeds.
-If you’re looking for a low maintenance dog a Greyhound might be the dog for you.
+Despite being known for racing, Greyhounds are actually one of the most laid back breeds around.
+If you’re looking for a low maintenance dog a Greyhound could be the right dog for you.

 Greyhounds make excellent companions — give them love and a warm place to sleep and they’ll repay your kindness by becoming your best friend for life.